2021-2022 Return to School

 Planning for the 2021-22 School Year – Second Semester (updated 3/1/2022)

 Dear Parents and Guardians:

-- We will maintain social distancing of at least 3 feet (rather than 6 feet) between students within classrooms, but not if it would be a barrier to in-person learning.
+- We will continue to maintain a social distance of at least three (3) feet between students within classrooms, as long as it does not present a barrier to in-person learning.

-- Schools will provide remote instruction for students while they are under quarantine, as consistent with guidance or requirements from the Lake County Health Department or the IDPH.
+- WTHS will continue to provide remote instruction for students while they are under quarantine due to being positive for COVID-19, as consistent with guidance from the Lake County Health Department (LCHD) or the IDPH.

 As always, thank you for your ongoing flexibility and support!

 Patrick W. Keeley, Ed.D.